sbhadr/Pyblox/README.md

 MacOS and Linux are supported but installation will vary.
 This was developed on a windows-based machine and thus, it's recommended to use windows.

+Please note that the "Clone" method is regulary updated.
+However, the pip-version is often behind.

 ## Quick Example

 ```py